 Remittance envelopes are the perfect combination of form and envelope.
 They take the best of both to make one handy tool that’s most commonly used for collecting money in the form of charitable donations.
-Read our remittance envelope guide for printing advice, envelope dimensions, and more.
+Read our remittance envelope guide for printing advice, envelope dimensions, a free remit envelope template, and more.

 Remittance envelopes have a fancy name, but they are really quite simple.
 They get their name from the word remit, which means sending money in payment or as a gift.
 Remittance envelopes are also known as donation envelopes, as sending a donation is the primary use of remittance envelopes.